 Growing of Edible Sprouts

-Grow your sprouts from vegetable seeds which can be eaten after a few days.
-They have high nutritional value, require low maintenance and do not require much sunlight.
+Grow your sprouts from vegetable seeds and consume them after a few days.
+The sprouts have high nutritional value, require low maintenance and do not require much sunlight.
 This activity helps to promote medium and low intensity exercise, promote mindfulness and stimulates memory.

 Flower & Leaf Pressing on Cards